OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-set-get-values.md

 # Set and get range values, text, or formulas using the Excel JavaScript API

 This article shows how to set and get range values, text, or formulas with the Excel JavaScript API.
-For the complete list of properties and methods that the `Range` object supports, see [Range Object (JavaScript API for Excel)](/javascript/api/excel/excel.range).
+For the complete list of properties and methods that the `Range` object supports, see the [Excel.Range class](/javascript/api/excel/excel.range).

 [!include[Excel cells and ranges note](../includes/note-excel-cells-and-ranges.md)]